-1- Atomic Absorption Spectrophotometry (AAS) model 210VGP at wavelengths of 228.8 nm

-2-PH meter (Adwa kft, AD11, Romania)
+Atomic Absorption Spectrophotometry (AAS) model 210VGP at wavelengths of 228.8nm.
+PH meter(Adwa kft, AD11, Romania) Electric shaker(SCILOGEX, MX-S)

-3-Electric Shaker (SCILOGEX, MX-S)

-2.4.3.
-Procedures:
+2.4.3.Procedures:

-ion experiments The exchange were performed, using different resin doses and contact periods during agitation at room temperature.
+The ion exchange experiments were performed, using different resin doses and contact periods during agitation at room temperature.
 The effect of each parameter was determined, while other parameters were kept constant.
-3 liters of raw cow's milk were collected from a dairy farm at El-Sharkia Governorate, and immediately taken to the laboratory.
-At first, only 20 ml was taken from one liter for heavy metal analysis and determination of copper and calcium in raw milk without any addition.
-Then, 100 ml of synthetic solution of copper sulfate (100mg/L) was added into the second flask contained another liter of raw milk (Alyüz and Veli, 2009), from which 4 equal volumes (100 ml each) were transferred into clean and acid washed flasks.
-To each volume, IMAC HB 333 was added with different amounts 0.05, 0.2, 0.4, and 0.8g.
+3 liters of raw cows' milk were collected from a dairy farm at El-Sharkia Governorate and immediately taken to the laboratory.
+At first, we took only 20 ml from one liter for heavy metal analysis and determination of copper and calcium in raw milk without any addition.
+Then, 100 ml of a synthetic solution of copper sulfate (100mg/L) was added into the second flask contain another liter of raw milk (Alyüz and Veli, 2009), from which 4 equal volumes (100 ml each) were transferred into clean and acid-washed flasks.
+To each volume, IMAC HB 333 was added with different amounts of 0.05, 0.2, 0.4, and 0.8g.
 PH adjusted at 6 by using 0.1N sodium hydroxide and 0.1N hydrochloric acid.
-Solutions were shaken continuously by using electric shaker at 200 rpm for 60 min.
+Solutions were shaken continuously by using an electric shaker at 200 rpm for 60 min.
 The milk of each volume was strained through several layers of cleaned gauze into another acid cleaned flask, for preventing the passage of resin beads.
-From each treated milk 10 ml subsample were taken and analyzed for metal content by spectrophotometer as mentioned above.
+From each treated milk 10 ml were taken and analyzed for metal content by spectrophotometer as mentioned above.
 The results were recorded.

-The 3rd liter of raw milk was also experimentally contaminated with 100ml Copper sulfate of (100mg/L) and added IMAC HB 333 with a constant concentration that give the highest removal percentage in the previous part of the experiment.
-Then, samples were taken at various durations of agitation (5, 15, 30, 45 min.) and metal residues were analyzed.
+The 3rd liter of raw milk was also experimentally contaminated with 100ml Copper sulfate of (100mg/L) and added IMAC HB 333 with a constant concentration that givesthe highest removal percentage in the previous part of the experiment.
+Then, samples were taken at various durations of agitation (5, 15, 30, 45 min.) and the metal residues were analyzed.
 The results were recorded.